aws-observability/aws-otel-dotnet-instrumentation/sample-applications/lambda-test-apps/SimpleLambdaFunction/README.md

 ## Features

-- Supports Application Signals, including traces and metrics, for AWS Lambda Python Runtimes.
+- Supports Application Signals, including traces and metrics, for AWS Lambda .NET Runtimes.
-- Automates the deployment process, including the creation of the Application Python Lambda Layer and a sample Lambda function.
+- Automates the deployment process, including the creation of the Application .NET Lambda Layer and a sample Lambda function.

 ## Prerequisites